Short-circuit evaluation: Definition

 In any programming language that implements short-circuit evaluation, the expression x and y is equivalent to the conditional expression if x then y else x, and the expression x or y is equivalent to if x then x else y.
 In either case, x is only evaluated once.

 The generalized definition above accommodates loosely typed languages that have more than the two truth-values True and False, where short-circuit operators may return the last evaluated subexpression.
 This is called "last value" in the table below.
 For a strictly-typed language, the expression is simplified to if x then y else false and if x then true else y respectively for the boolean case.

 Precedence

 Although AND takes precedence over OR in many languages, this is not a universal property of short-circuit evaluation.
-An example of the two operator taking the same precedence and being left-associative with each other is POSIX shell's command-list syntax.
+An example of the two operators taking the same precedence and being left-associative with each other is POSIX shell's command-list syntax.

 The following simple left-to-right evaluator enforces a precedence of AND over OR by a continue: